jborichevskiy/up-and-to-the-right/content/posts/offline-spaces.md

 - analogspace
 - analogtime

-It can be tricky drawing a line between these two worlds: I love introducing everyone to everyone, regardless of whether we met.
+It can be tricky drawing a line between these two worlds: I love introducing everyone to everyone, regardless of how we met.

 ---

-connections to cyberpunk; a separate layer to reality; "jacking in" - The Matrix, VR/AR, Ready Player One, Diamond Age, Tron: Legacy, Ready Player One.
+connections to cyberpunk; a separate layer to reality; "jacking in" - The Matrix, VR/AR, Ready Player One, Diamond Age, Tron: Legacy.